Ray Handley: Brief professional playing career

-Early coaching jobs
+Coaching career

 The following year, he returned to his alma mater as an assistant coach, then headed east in 1968 for two years as an assistant at Army.
 One of his fellow coaches during this period was Bill Parcells, a connection that would prove fruitful in the future.
 Following a year out of the game in 1970, Handley returned the following year for the first of four more seasons at Stanford.

 In 1975, Handley shifted to coaching another branch of the armed services when he accepted an assistant position at the United States Air Force Academy.
 In his final year, Parcells served as head coach, but after his departure, Handley once again returned to Stanford, serving five years under both Rod Dowhower and Paul Wiggin.

 New York Giants

 On February 28, 1984, Handley was named the offensive backfield coach for the New York Giants under Parcells, beginning a seven-year stretch that saw the team capture two Super Bowls wins.
 Following the Giants' second title in Super Bowl XXV that season, Parcells announced his retirement, and Handley was then promoted to his first head coaching position on May 15, 1991.

 George Young picked Handley to serve as head coach of the Giants after then-Giants defensive coordinator Bill Belichick left to coach the Cleveland Browns.
 The bad relationship between Young and Belichick also played into Handley's promotion; Young had consistently given a negative review about Belichick when teams with potential coaching opportunities inquired about him, and never felt his defensive coordinator had the leadership abilities to run his own team.
 In addition, the team's wide receivers coach under Parcells, Tom Coughlin, whom Young had considerable respect for and would probably have promoted to head coach after Parcells' departure if the timing had worked, quickly moved on after the Super Bowl and was hired as head coach at Boston College.